veillette/opticsTextbook/content/Chap05Interference/InterferenceCoherence.md

 \tau = \frac{\Delta R}{c}.
 \end{align*}
 ```
 Furthermore, the amplitudes are reduced by a factor proportional to the reciprocal distance which is different for the two fields.
-But if the distance of the screen to the mask is large enough, we may assumne these factors to be the same and then omit them.
+But if the distance of the screen to the mask is large enough, we may assume these factors to be the same and then omit them.
 Using {eq}`eq.tau2`, the interference pattern on the screen is then, apart from a constant factor, given by

 ```{math}